MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy to the cloud for VS.md

 ---
-title: Deploy Teams app to the cloud for VS
+title: Deploy Teams app to the cloud in VS
 author: MuyangAmigo
 description:  In this module, learn how to deploy app to the cloud, Azure, or SharePoint and deploy Teams apps using Teams Toolkit in Visual Studio ms.author: zhany